mardanovaAA/Dream_team_prog/README.md

 # Simulation program for the analysis of multilayer media

-The main goal of this program is computation of reflectance, transmittance and attenuation coefficient of multilayer media depending on materials characteristics (absolute permittivity and thicknesses of layers), wavelength of light in vacuum and angle of incidence of light.
+The main goal of this program is computation of reflectance, transmittance and absorption coefficient of multilayer media depending on materials characteristics (absolute permittivity and thicknesses of layers), wavelength of light in vacuum and angle of incidence of light.